LukasMarx/ai-food-blog/src/content/posts/Lemon Pound Cake.md

-    "Gradually mix in the dry ingredients and the milk, alternating between the two until everything is well combined.", "Pour the batter into the prepared pan and bake for 60-70 minutes, or until a toothpick inserted into the center of the cake comes out clean.", "Let the cake cool in the pan for 10 minutes, then transfer it to a wire rack to cool completely.", "Serve the cake with lemon wedges and fresh mint leaves for garnish, if desired."
+    "Gradually mix in the dry ingredients and the milk, alternating between the two until everything is well combined.", "Pour the batter into the prepared pan and bake for 60-70 minutes, or until a toothpick inserted into the center of the cake comes out clean.", "Let the cake cool in the pan for 10 minutes, then transfer it to a wire rack to cool completely.", "Serve the cake with lemon wedges and fresh mint leaves for garnish, if desired.", ]
-]
 ---

 ## Introduction